GoogleCloudPlatform/java-docs-samples/language/analysis/README.md

 This sample requires you to have [Java8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).

-**Note** The Natural Language client is not supported by App Engine Standard.

 ## Download Maven

 This sample uses the [Apache Maven][maven] build system.
 Before getting started, be